yegor256/blog/static/books.md

 It is a book for junior programmers or even for someone who hasn't seen a computer yet.
 It starts from the explanation of basic things and gets into details about object-oriented programming, getting you ready to become a professional developer, eventually.
+You may consider it a prequel to Elegant Objects.
 <br/>
 Published: 22 June 2020.
 <br/>